 The Afro-American Historical and Genealogical Society, Inc. (AAHGS) strives to preserve African-ancestored family history, genealogy, and cultural diversity by teaching research techniques and disseminating information throughout the community.
 The Central Maryland Chapter (CMC) was the very first chapter to be charted by the national organization.

-The chapter goals are to promote scholarly research, professional presentations on research methodologies, and networking with other genealogists.
-We also sponsor genealogy-related door prizes (e.g. books, genealogy quick sheets, etc.) at our meetings to promote education.
-We serve as a teaching vehicle to advance African American genealogical & historical research in Maryland and the surrounding area.
-Our objective is to promote Black History in Maryland, to encourage the historical and genealogical studies of African Americans, and to support the goals and objectives of our national society.
+The chapter goals are to promote scholarly research, provide professional presentations on research methodologies, and encourage networking with other genealogists.
+We serve as a teaching vehicle to advance African American genealogical & historical research in general and in Maryland.
+This supports the goals and objectives of our national society.

 Our Chapter History